The EI is committed to providing a website that is accessible to everyone

 We have tried to use sufficient colour contrast on our website to ensure that our designs are colour compliant for the benefit of colour blind and partially sighted users.
 We also provide text alternatives for images.

 We aim to support all major browsers available today.
-However, for the full experience using Internet Explorer, our website works best on IE 11.
-This is because Microsoft Internet Explorer is now end-of-life in the Microsoft Lifecycle Policy, which means that support is gradually being withdrawn.
-If you are using Chrome, Edge, Firefox or Safari, these browsers now automatically update so you should be viewing our website on the latest version.
+However, we have dropped Internet Explorer 11 support because the Edge new browser is available for enterprises and individuals.
+Microsoft Internet Explorer is now end-of-life in the Microsoft Lifecycle Policy, which means that support has been withdrawn.
+If you are using Chrome, Edge, Firefox, or Safari, these browsers now automatically update so you should be viewing our website on the latest version.

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact us and we will try to fix the problem.